CalissaT/ws/_pages/blog.md

     - Can create stress or pressure

 Like many others, I believe that success and prestige makes me happy.
 That's why I stress so much about getting good grades, trying to get the best scores, and taking hard classes.
 I convince myself that the suffering and stress now will lead to happiness and wealth later.
 After watching this video, I've realized that although I want to be succesful, that is not the only thing that makes me happy.
 My friends, family, dog, videogames, and food are all things that make me happy.
 I also know that I have control over my mindset and actions, both of which influence a happy lifestyle.
 Living under the pressure of having to become what society deems "succesful" is hard, but the hardest kind of success is being happy with life and yourself.

+Week 4:

+I'm lowkey struggling with the array assignment thing because arrays confuse me.
+I don't really understand how the whole printing thing works and all the different rows and columns.
+I enjoyed putting in my ASCII fish though. :)